SimonPaske/photo-puzzle-game/README.md

 Expected:

-No overlapping.
 No strecthed or pixelated images.

 Actual:
-The website behaves as expected except on the 404.html page at landscape orientation on smaller devices.
-(Details can be found in the Unifixed bugs part of the documentation).
+The website behaves as expected.

 <br>